resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 **You can pass in plain text or multiple elements using the method above but the key thing is to pass props.children in the component otherwise it will not work**

-## What are the differences between Functional Components and Class Components.
+## What are the differences between Functional Components and Class Components

 Functional components can:

 - produce JSX to show content to the user
 - use Hooks to run code at specific points in time
 - Use Hooks to update content on the screen to the user.

 WHILE

 Class components can:

 - produce JSX to show content to the user
 - use the lifecycle method system to run code at specific points in time
 - use the 'state' system to update content on the screen to the user.

-## PS, a developer has to know both.
+## PS, a developer has to know both

 Easy to learn Class components -> Learn Hooks --> Learn redux

 # Advantages of using Class components

 - Easier code organization.
 - Get access to the 'state' system
 - Easier to handle user input